ibm-cloud-docs/mas-ms/operations.md

 In this scenario, MAS is implemented from an "out of the box" build.
 Data is usually migrated manually into "net new" MAS environment(s) by the customer or system implementor.
 Changes and customizations are made directly in the MAS environment itself or migrated manually from one or more standalone environment(s).
 This type of implementation typically does not require a statement of work with the customer or IBM internal DoU (Document of Understanding) with IBM SRE, as the level of effort on the SRE side usually falls under IBM's standard MAS support services.

 Migration to the IBM Cloud
 In this scenario, an existing on-premise or non-IBM Cloud production environment is migrated to the IBM cloud.
-This type of scenario requires a seperate purchase of a migration part number as well as some analysis ensure the correct level of IBM SRE effort is captured.
+This type of scenario requires a seperate purchase of a migration part number as well as some analysis to ensure the correct level of IBM SRE effort is captured.
 It usually involves one or more test migrations and a live cutover.
 IBM SRE services related to a cloud migration ("Lift & Shift") effort are not included as part of IBM's standard MAS Dedicated subscription.
 Please see Maximo Migration to Cloud Services for further details.

 It is important to identify your implementation type and work with IBM SRE and Lab Services as necessary to insure all SRE related work for the project has been considered and reviewed.